 “The first thing we do, let’s kill all the lawyers.”
-Shakespeare gave these words to Dick the Butcher in Henry VI Part 2, by far the most famous words from one of Shakespeare’s very early and least distinguished plays.
-While the scene has slapstick elements (it is the second scene of Act IV if you want to read it), Dick, not the brightest bulb, is part of a conspiracy to depose the King that led in time to many deaths.
-It is hard to resist a sense of irony, that lawyers in some ways uphold the kingdom and the law.
-We find ourselves in a similar position.
-We have had to retain lawyers to uphold the law.
-We even find ourselves needing lawyers to propose some new laws.
+Shakespeare gave these words to Dick the Butcher in Henry VI Part 2, by far the most famous words from one of Shakespeare’s earliest and least distinguished plays.
+While the scene has slapstick elements, Dick is part of a conspiracy to depose Henry VI that led in time to many deaths (in the play).
+As Henry VI, who became King at the age of 9 months, lost everything his father famously won in France, the regicide idea is not without dramatic interest.
+But it is hard to resist a sense of irony, that lawyers uphold the kingdom and the law.